germanium-git/azure-k8s/README.md

 make install STATIC_IP=<IP address of LB> DNS_LABEL=nemedpet make status
 ```
+Note: To understand all the parameters used when installing nginx by helm go to the [official documentation](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-helm) explaining the procedure of installing nginx through helm.
+You may find additional information about **controller.service.loadBalancerIP**, **set controller.service.annotations** there.

 Deploy test applications apache and nginx and create ingress service for each of them.
 Make sure the URL addresses nginx.nemedpet.germanium.cz in the ingress-nginx-tls.yml manifest file are updated with proper names matching the DNS record nginx.<terraform locals>.<domain>.
 ```shell